 - Try selling for people on consignment.
 If you have ever been to a buy, sell, trade store then you know people usually leave with as much as they came with.
 Hand them a card and offer to sell.
 Have pop-up consignment parties.
 Offer to consign for people with connections and create a rewards or affiliate program.
 Just have your consignment contract ready and you’re good to go.
-You can also go on sites like FLYP to get merchandise to consign.

 Get creative and be outgoing!
 You would be surprised what you can get.